I am a member of a Melbourne based Writer's group The Cat's Cry .. we meet monthly to share our work and sharpen our skills

 Darcy Niland from early mid 20th century Australia

-I studied 2 fantastic years of English at the University of Melbourne and developed a love of Tolstoy and also the Romantic poets as well as American poets like Robert Frost
+I studied two years of English at the University of Melbourne and developed a love of Tolstoy and also the Romantic poets as well as American poets like Robert Frost

 In more recent years I have become more influenced by Sufi poets such as Rumi and Hafeez and Walt Whitman a spiritual father of the radical faerie movement